exercism/python/exercises/concept/ellens-alien-game/.docs/instructions.md

 ## 3. The `is_alive` Method

 You realize that if the health keeps decreasing, at some point it will probably hit 0 (or even less!).
-It would be a good idea to add an `is_alive` method that Ellen can quickly call to check if the alien is... well... alive.
+It would be a good idea to add an `is_alive method` that Ellen can quickly call to check if the alien is... well... alive.  😉 `<alien>.is_alive()` should return a boolean.

 ```python
 >>> alien.health